Joseph Kahahawai: Abduction and murder

 Massie, Fortescue, Jones and Lord were charged with murder.
-Unlike other prisoners who await trial in jail cell, the four were allowed to stay on board a decommissioned Navy ship, the USS Alton with comfortable accommodations and meals prepared for them.
+Unlike other prisoners who await trial in jail cell, the four were allowed to stay on board a decommissioned Navy ship, the USS Alton, with comfortable accommodations and meals prepared for them.
 On April 4, 1932 the trial began.
 Each day the divorced parents of Joseph Kahahawai sat in the filled public section of the courtroom.
-There were so many reporters from around the nation that they had to open an adjoining room to accommodate them.
+There were so many reporters from around the nation that an adjoining room to accommodate them was opened.
 The jury consisted of six white men, two Chinese, and four part-Hawaiian men.
 There were no women on the jury.
 After several weeks, the trial came to an end and both sides gave their closing arguments.
 The jury deliberated for nearly forty-eight hours before reaching a verdict.
 The jury found all four guilty of the lesser charge of manslaughter.
 Leniency was recommended.
 On May 4, 1932, Judge Davis sentenced each of them to 10 years in prison with hard labor.
 The white population, heavily weighted by the American citizens of Naval Station Pearl Harbor and the businesses supporting it, was enraged.
-Under pressure from Rear Admiral Yates Stirling, Jr., the commandant of the US Navy's 14th Naval District (including N.S.
+Under pressure from Rear Admiral Yates Stirling Jr., the commandant of the US Navy's 14th Naval District (including N.S.
 Pearl Harbor), and following threats that martial law might be imposed if the sentences were allowed to stand, Territorial Governor Lawrence M. Judd commuted the 10-year sentences of the convicted killers to one hour, to be served in his office.
-Aside from spending one hour in the palace, the four that killed Joseph Kahahwai were not punished.
+Aside from spending one hour in the palace, the four who killed Joseph Kahahwai were not punished.
 All four left Hawaii just days after sitting through their one-hour sentence, preventing the retrial of the four surviving defendants in the Massie rape case.
-Many years later, Lawrence Judd said he felt deep guilt over the commutation of their sentences.Thalia and Massie divorced in 1934; she committed suicide in 1963; he died in 1987.
+Many years later, Lawrence Judd said he felt deep guilt over the commutation of their sentences.
+Thalia and Massie divorced in 1934; she committed suicide in 1963; he died in 1987.
 Grace Hubbard Fortescue died in 1979.
 Albert Jones died on September 23, 1966.
 Edward Lord died in 1967.